-Until 5 October 2018, German companies were able submit their concrete partnerships intended to promote the implementation of Agenda 2030 with companies in the Global South via our online questionnaire.
-The countries on the BMZ's current DAC list are considered the “Global South” for this competition.
+Until 5 October 2018, German companies were able to submit their concrete partnerships intended to promote the implementation of Agenda 2030 with municipalities in the Global South via our online questionnaire.
+The countries on the BMZ's current DAC list were considered the “Global South” for this competition.
 The prerequisite for participation was that the partnership is either ongoing or was concluded less than 12 months ago.

 The applications have been evaluated by the assessment partners of the award.
-A team from the GSA Foundation and the assessment partners scheduled interviews with the leading candidates (by telephone or on site).
+A team from the GSA Foundation and the assessment partners scheduled interviews with the leading candidates (by telephone).
 Based on the information provided in the questionnaire, the candidates’ activities were examined in greater detail and further questions asked.
 The finalists were presented to the jury of experts chaired by Prof. Dr. Günther Bachmann, Secretary General of the German Council for Sustainable Development, who selected the winner.

-The winners will be announced at the German Sustainability Award ceremony in Düsseldorf on 7 December 2018.
-The representatives of both partners will jointly receive the award from Federal Minister for Economic Cooperation Dr. Gerd Müller.
+The winners were announced at the German Sustainability Award ceremony in Düsseldorf on 7 December 2018.
+The representatives of both partners jointly received the award from Federal Minister for Economic Cooperation Dr. Gerd Müller.